-On the movie Recycling Medea (excerpts)
+On the movie Recycling Medea (press excerpts & reviews)

 … Asteris Kutulas has made a film on the crisis, on the protests and the story of Medea, the child murderess from Greek mythology.
 The result, however, is no documentary, but rather a cinematic essay, a visually striking collage that interweaves the protest marches and a Medea ballet production.
 And he does it to harrowing effect since the presence of prima ballerina Maria Kousouni, combined with the burning streets of Athens, proves an artful plot device with resounding pathos.
 Not to forget composer Mikis Theodorakis who does not remain the mute composer behind the scenes, but chooses to voice his own opinion.
 “If I was young today, they might also call me a terrorist”, he states …

 … Society: a power hungry, child-murdering entity.
 In this case, Greece.
 Two years ago in Athens, Asteris Kutulas watched the Medea choreography by Renato Zanella, head of the Athens National Ballet.
 The ensemble’s performance inspired this filmic experiment and contemporary reflection of the Greek situation.
 It explores the tragic figure of Medea who decides to take murderous revenge against her husband’s – avaricious and vain – betrayal.
 In Zanella’s Medea, terrific prima ballerina Maria Kousouni plays the leading role and key part in a film that is based on two choreographies, artistic and spontaneous.
 In the latter, Kutulas frequently contrasts the dance sequences with recordings of Greek youngsters, caught up in protests against a state that has robbed them of their future…

 Excerpt from the FAZ review of the premiere